bhavinbpalan90/OpenTableFormat_MetadataViewer/README.md

 ## 🖥 Usage

-- **Stage Selection:** Choose the external stage for the S3 bucket.
 - **Database/Table Selection:** Select the Iceberg table.
 - **File Viewing:** Filter files by dropdown or search.
 Preview metadata or sample data depending on the file type.
 - **Parquet Files:** Display metadata, sample data, or both.